sinarazi/Atomic-Nature-of-Matter/README.md

 # atomic
-Hello, This is a project to countg avogadro number by processing multiple images of particles and find the distance and finally the luminance of them.
+Hello, This is a project to counting avogadro number by processing multiple images of particles and find the distance and also luminance of them.
 Finally, by the way find the approximate amount of that number.